 If you consider yourself a mediocre written communicator, you can take comfort knowing that very few people, if anyone, is born a good writer.
 This is one of those things people improve over time through practice, learning, and a willingness to accept criticism.
 The truth of the matter is that, while your ability with the written word is never a guarantee someone will prefer your resume over that of another candidate, being a better writer than your competition is guaranteed, at the very least, to catch your reader's eye.
 And, if you already have a solid resume, this might be all it takes.

 There are many ways to improve your writing by working at it daily, one of which is playing word games.
 Word games like Scrabble, for instance, which is free to play on either your phone or desktop when played for 15 or 20 minutes each day, are a great way to help you add words to your vocabulary and make you a better writer.
 If you are new to Scrabble and struggling to find words, there are tools like Unscramble X, which helps rearrange tiles into all possible word permutations.
-If you're struggling with writing your own resume, you can use an ai based resume builder to do the job for you.
+If you're struggling with writing your own resume, you can use an ai based resume builder or consider the best resume writing services to do the job for you.

 Add Visuals